luis-fernandezt/Python-for-Data-Science/5 Análisis de datos de Python/Ex_Files_Python_Data_Analysis/chapter5/downloaded/readme.txt

 	   SX*# = Maximum soil temperature (tenths of degrees C) where * corresponds to a code for ground cover and # corresponds to a code for soil depth.
 		  See SN*# for ground cover and depth codes.
+           TAXN = Average daily temperature computed as (TMAX+TMIN)/2.0 (tenths of degrees C)
-           TAVG = Average temperature (tenths of degrees C) [Note that TAVG from source 'S' corresponds to an average for the period ending at
-		   2400 UTC rather than local midnight]
+           TAVG = Average daily temperature (tenths of degrees C) [Note that TAVG from source 'S' corresponds to an average of hourly readings for the period ending at 2400 UTC rather than local midnight or other Local Standard Time according to a specific Met Service's protocol]
+                  [For sources other than 'S' TAVG is computed in a variety of ways including
+                   traditional fixed hours of the day whereas TAXN is solely computed as (TMAX+TMIN)/2.0]
            THIC = Thickness of ice on water (tenths of mm) TOBS = Temperature at the time of observation (tenths of degrees C) TSUN = Daily total sunshine (minutes)